AleksaZatezalo/apigateway-ssrf/README.md

 # Apigateway SSRF For Directus

-This repo exploits the API gateway for Directus in order to obtain RCE.
+This repo exploits Directus through the Kong API gateway in order to obtain RCE.